nemo794/nisarqa/docs/product_specs/01_intro_and_overview.md

 begin with the letter "R".
 The L2 products are geocoded and their acronyms begin with the letter "G".

-In practice, when viewing the QA report PDFs, the L2 products' imagery rasters appear as a geocoded version of the radar grid image surrounded by geocoding fill.
+In practice, when viewing the QA report PDFs, the L2 products' image rasters appear as a geocoded version of the radar grid image surrounded by geocoding fill.
 For the backscatter image plots in GSLC and GCOV PDFs, the backscatter fill defaults to be colored blue; elsewhere it appears